“Queremos trabajar, no queremos lotería,” vendors chanted as City Hall remained silent.

 For their part, the city released a statement that said, “Consistent with direction from the City Council provided in March 2023, City staff have solicited and received input from the sidewalk vending community in recent weeks regarding planned updates to vending rules in the City, including an expansion of permitted vending in the most desirable portion of Palisades Park.
 Staff are reviewing feedback provided through multiple in-person meetings with dozens of vendors, along with feedback received via e-mail and in person in the field.”

 At the rally outside City Hall, a half-dozen vendors spoke about their experiences working as vendors at the Pier, Palisades Park, and elsewhere, and about harassment they faced from enforcement and the Santa Monica Police Department.
-The format of the rally mimicked a public meeting, which is one of the things the vendors have been asking for as part of their public process.
+The format of the rally mimicked a public meeting.
+The city’s public process over the proposed rules did not include a public hearing.

 The event hit an emotional high point when Dulce Mateos, a licensed vendor and one of the leaders of the street vendors, broke down while recounting what she says is targeted harassment from the city.